raymyers/ate-your-greens/README.md

 ## Syntax

 EYG lang does not define a syntax, only an Intermediate Represenation (IR).
-Here is the unofficial syntax this repo defines:
+This repo defines the following syntax over EYG:

 ```rust
 let script = |closure| {